artefactory/train-fastai-custom-aiplatform/README.md

 - Docker and nvidia-docker installed on your VM.
 You can find how to install them here:
   - https://docs.docker.com/engine/install/ubuntu/ to install docker
   - https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker to install nvidia-docker
+- A labelled dataset to train your model on

 # Set-up your environment
 The first thing you’ll have to do will be to setup your working environment.
 Here is a checklist of what to do: